What Is Dogging?

-The course itself is 9 hours a day (8 hours of course work, plus 1 hour for lunch).
+The course itself is 8 hours per day.
 All of the training is done at CTI, with no offsite training – CTI has everything required onsite.
 The course is a mixture of practical and theoretical learning.

 The dogman course is not impacted by the weather.
 If there is rain, for example, the trainees will wear protective coats and continue the training, although there may be occasional breaks in order to be practical.
 The local bakery 5 minutes away is a ripper, watch the queues.

 At CTI, a dogman ticket costs $1250 for the simple dogging course.

 This Unit Of Competency can also be completed as part of the course RII30915 – Certificate III in Civil Construction- General.
 Eligible students may be entitled to Government Subsided FUNDING if completing this unit as part of the RII30915 course.
 In Total there are 7 Core units and 18 Electives in the Full RII30915 Course.

 Please contact our Office on 54286790 for eligibility and more information.

 Do I Need To Renew My Dogging Licence